 Overview of RVIS, Inc. Remote Viewing Courses

-Remote Viewing Instructional Services, Inc. is home to the best remote viewing training available anywhere, provided by the finest and most experienced remote viewing instructors in the field.
+Remote Viewing Instructional Services, Inc. is home to the only authentic, original controlled remote viewing training available anywhere.
+Our training is provided by the finest and most experienced remote viewing instructors in the field.
 Well-known remote viewers such as Lyn Buchanan, Mel Riley, and David Morehouse were all largely trained by those who became RVIS, Inc. faculty members.

 Email: Training Coordinator

 call our toll-free number (866) 229-RVIS (7847).

 Controlled remote viewing has often been called a "martial art for the mind."
 Some think that because RV builds on an innate human ability, it should be a snap to learn.
 Most humans also have the innate ability to become proficient in a martial art.
 Nevertheless, one does not master the skill and self-discipline necessary to earn a fourth degree black belt in Taekwando in one easy weekend without breaking a sweat.
 The same applies to remote viewing.

 Paul H. Smith, Ph.D., one of the top remote viewing experts in the world, will be your primary instructor.
 In the late spring, summer, and fall, our remote viewing training program is conducted in a pleasant classroom setting in beautiful Cedar City, UT in the heart of the Southwest's color country.
 During the late fall, winter, and early spring, our courses will be conducted in the Las Vegas, NV area, with field trips to some of the breathtaking scenery available there.

 Our focus is on high-quality, in-person remote viewing instruction.
 For this reason, class sizes are purposely kept small, and student-teacher ratios kept very close.
 We strive to maintain approximately a 2-to-1 ratio between students and teachers.
 As new students are added, we increase the number of instructors to balance.